 Your roof’s insulation is usually between R-10 to R-20.
 Since it’s thicker than the walls, more insulation is possible.
-Make sure your A/C’s evaporators are working properly, so the water isn’t overflowing onto your roof insulation.
+Ensure your A/C evaporators are working properly so the water isn’t overflowing onto your roof insulation.

-As a preventive maintenance tip, when you’re up there checking for cracking, adding a layer of sealer will definitely help.
+As a preventive maintenance tip, adding a sealant layer will definitely help when you’re up there checking for cracking.
 The sealant is a white paint-like material that can be rolled on.
 It’ll help your roof in the battle against the sun’s radiant heat.

 Other RV Insulation Ideas

-Your RV may have great insulation, but your climate-control devices are still working hard to keep the interior space comfortable.
+Your RV may have great insulation, but your climate-control devices still work hard to keep the interior space comfortable.
 Your coach has windows, slideouts, and other components that your insulation doesn’t protect.
-Our RV window insulation tips feature can help get started on completing the rest of the equation.
+Our RV window insulation tips feature can help you complete the rest of the equation.

 There are other techniques you can use to prevent heat transfer.
-We already mentioned using door draft stoppers around your slide outs.
+We already mentioned using door draft stoppers around your slideouts.
 If you have your choice, try and pick a campsite that’s more shaded.
-Window awning can be a great way to dampen the sun’s rays.
+A window awning can be a great way to dampen the sun’s rays.

-If you don’t have a rear window, try to park your RV, so the front is facing north.
-The southern facing side of your RV will receive the most direct sunlight.
+If you don’t have a rear window, try to park your RV so the front faces north.
+The southern-facing side of your RV will receive the most direct sunlight.
 Windows with the most northern exposure get the least amount of sun exposure in the United States.